Fa Zheng: Role in the Hanzhong Campaign

 In 217, Fa Zheng urged Liu Bei to attack Hanzhong Commandery, which was originally under Zhang Lu's control but was conquered by Cao Cao in 215.
 He pointed out Hanzhong's strategic importance and said that it was an opportune moment for Liu Bei to seize Hanzhong from Cao Cao's generals Xiahou Yuan and Zhang He.
-He told Liu Bei: "Cao Cao with a single strike was able to submit Zhang Lu into surrender and acquire Hanzhong however he did not press his advantage to conquer Ba and Shu.
+He told Liu Bei: "Cao Cao with a single strike was able to submit Zhang Lu into surrender and acquire Hanzhong, however he did not press his advantage to conquer Ba and Shu.
 Instead he returned North and left Xiahou Yuan and Zhang He.
-This cannot be a error of his part or because of a lack of strengh but rather because he met some internal problems and must solve them.
+This cannot be an error of his part or because of a lack of strength, but rather because he met some internal problems and must solve them.
 Now Xiahou Yuan and Zhang He can't compare against our army.
 If we advance, we will surely capture them.
 Then we can collect grains, fill our storehouse readying ourselves for any opportunities.
-If we are successful we can vanquish the ennemy and restore the ruling House otherwise we can expand our borders into the Liang province and in any case we would have gain a most important position to defend and prepare ourselves.
+If we are successful we can vanquish the enemy and restore the ruling House, otherwise we can expand our borders into the Liang province and in any case we would have gain a most important position to defend and prepare ourselves.
 Heaven is on our side, you must not lose this chance."
 Liu Bei accepted his plan and started the Hanzhong Campaign with Fa Zheng following him.

 In 219, during the Battle of Mount Dingjun, when Xiahou Yuan led troops to attack Liu Bei's camps at Dingjun and Xingshi mountains, Fa Zheng suggested Liu Bei to strike the enemy.
 Liu Bei ordered his general Huang Zhong to lead his men on a charge down the mountain towards Xiahou Yuan's forces, with war drums beating in the background.
 Huang Zhong defeated and killed Xiahou Yuan in the midst of battle.

 Later, when Cao Cao was leading his forces from Chang'an to reinforce Hanzhong, he received news about the strategy proposed by Fa Zheng to Liu Bei to attack Hanzhong.
 He remarked, "I know Xuande (Liu Bei) is not capable of doing this.
 He must be following somebody's advice."
-Moreover, Cao Cao also said: "How could it be that among my army of bold heroes, none could find a strategy that would overcome this Fa Zheng?"
+According to the Chronicles of Huayang, Cao Cao also said: "How could it be that among my army of bold heroes, none could find a strategy that would overcome this Fa Zheng?"
 The historian Pei Songzhi commented that Cao Cao made that former remark – which suggests that Liu Bei was not wise enough to notice Hanzhong's strategic importance – because of his personal disdain for Liu, and that it should not be taken seriously.
 He felt that a lord acting on his adviser's suggestion should not be interpreted as a sign that the lord was not wise enough to make his own judgment.
 He pointed out that Cao Cao himself also followed the advice of his adviser Guo Jia.